digitalrebar/provision/doc/ux/portal/syncuploadux.rst

 Plugin Providers
 ----------------
-This section contains two separate tables showing Plugins avaialble for the DRP endpoint.
+This section contains two separate tables showing Plugins available for the DRP endpoint.

 * Endpoint Plugin Providers - Manage all the installed Plugins on the DRP endpoint.
 * Organization Plugin Providers - Additional Plugins my organization can run however are not yet installed on my DRP endpoint